soniah/blog/content/posts/2006-10-21-using-kickstart-to-automate-redhatfedora-setups-2.md

 <!--more-->

-  * copy the attached ks.cfg to the root of the exported directory (root password is &#8216;password')
+  * copy the attached ks.cfg to the root of the exported directory (root password is 'password')
   * boot from a boot CD (faster) or floppy, use the following command:

 <pre>linux ks=nfs:192.168.1.1:/var/fc3/ks.cfg</pre>